Isabella-Mitchell/milestone-project-one/README.md

 ### Imagery

-- Imagery is very important feature of the website, as the website needs to appeal visually to users and represent the gallery in a good light.
+- Imagery is a very important feature of the website, as the website needs to appeal visually to users and represent the gallery in a good light.

 - The pages feature slightly different image layouts, due to the type of images that need to be displayed.
 I researched art gallery websites including [Pace Gallery](https://www.pacegallery.com/) and [Arusha Gallery](https://www.arushagallery.com/) to see the types of content that they typically display on their websites.
 I incorporated the following into my website:
     - Image Slideshows in landscape orientation on the Exhibition Page
     - Image captions on the Exhibitions Page
     - Artist Portraits on the Artist page

-- Consistant aspect ratios have been used to bring a harmony to the site across different page layouts.
+- Consistent aspect ratios have been used to bring visual harmony to the site across different page layouts.
     - An aspect ratio of 16:9 has been used for the lead images on the Exhibition Page and Artist Page
     - An aspect ratio of 3:2 has been used for the Homepage section images and the About Page images
     - An aspect ratio of 2:3 has been used for the Artist Page portraits.